Robust Counterfactual Inference in Markov Decision Processes

 Arguably, a state that was reachable from the observed state-action pair, but was not observed, should not become more likely in the counterfactual world (i.e., under the counterfactual state-action pair).
-To formalise this intuition, we introduce \textit{counterfactual monotonicity}}\footnote{This is different from other definitions of monotonicity, which assume an ordering on interventions and outcomes, e.g., \citep{vlontzos2023estimating}.}: \begin{definition}[Counterfactual monotonicity] \jl{An MDP SCM \eqref{eq:mdp_scm} satisfies \textit{counterfactual monotonicity} if, upon observing the transition $s_t, a_t \rightarrow s_{t+1}$, then, $\forall \tilde{s} \in \mathcal{S}, \tilde{a} \in \mathcal{A}$: \begin{enumerate} \item $\tilde{P}_t(s_{t+1} \mid \tilde{s}, \tilde{a}) \geq P(s_{t+1} \mid \tilde{s}, \tilde{a})$ (i.e., observing an outcome cannot make it less likely in the counterfactual world), and \item $\forall \tilde{s}'\neq s_{t+1}$ with $P(\tilde{s}' \mid s_t, a_t)>0$, $\tilde{P}_t(\tilde{s}' \mid \tilde{s}, \tilde{a}) \leq P(\tilde{s}' \mid \tilde{s}, \tilde{a})$ (i.e., not observing a possible outcome cannot make it more likely in the counterfactual world). \end{enumerate} } \end{definition} \jl{The counterfactual stability \eqref{eq:cs} and monotonicity assumptions (\ref{eq:mon1},\ref{eq:mon2}) can be added as constraints to the optimisation problem \eqref{eq: optimisation} as:}
+To formalise this intuition, we introduce \textit{counterfactual monotonicity}\footnote{This is different from other definitions of monotonicity, which assume an ordering on interventions and outcomes, e.g., \citep{vlontzos2023estimating}.}: \begin{definition}[Counterfactual monotonicity] \jl{An MDP SCM \eqref{eq:mdp_scm} satisfies \textit{counterfactual monotonicity} if, upon observing the transition $s_t, a_t \rightarrow s_{t+1}$, then, $\forall \tilde{s} \in \mathcal{S}, \tilde{a} \in \mathcal{A}$: \begin{enumerate}[label=(Mon\arabic*)] \item $\tilde{P}_t(s_{t+1} \mid \tilde{s}, \tilde{a}) \geq P(s_{t+1} \mid \tilde{s}, \tilde{a})$ (i.e., observing an outcome cannot make it less likely in the counterfactual world), and \item $\forall \tilde{s}'\neq s_{t+1}$ with $P(\tilde{s}' \mid s_t, a_t)>0$, $\tilde{P}_t(\tilde{s}' \mid \tilde{s}, \tilde{a}) \leq P(\tilde{s}' \mid \tilde{s}, \tilde{a})$ (i.e., not observing a possible outcome cannot make it more likely in the counterfactual world). \end{enumerate} } \end{definition}